Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Hungarian Lentil Soup with an Indian Flair

-If you are like me and enjoy eating with the seasons, you might find it difficult to find dishes to make now.
-There are no local produce growing here, in fact we just got 5 inches of snow today.
+If you are like me and enjoy eating with the seasons, it might be difficult to find dishes to make now.
+There is no local produce growing here, in fact we just got 5 inches of snow today.
 I would like to post my favorite recipe that I often turn to when I am out of ideas.
 This dish is my lentil soup.

 This delicious lentil soup is super easy to make and is very filling.
 You most likely have all the ingredients in your kitchen.
 I just make a Hungarian soup base with root vegetables like carrots, celery and onions.
 I also add cabbage or green leafy vegetables like spinach, kale, chard and of course the lentils.